JordanSlaman/python_rm_duplicates/README.md

 This script contains 2 primary steps.

 1. Identify
    This step walks the paths provided in order and hashes all the files found. (and optionally continues into subdirectories with `--recurse`)
    It saves the identified paths to a .csv in a temporary folder if unspecified.

 You can provide a filepath for your own .csv to review before you commit to a removal.
-You would need to also use the `--dry_run` flag for this to prevent the
+You would need to also use the `--dry_run` flag for this to prevent deletion.

+**The leftmost path in the .csv is the 'original' and will not be removed.
+Any further comma-separated values are identified as copies and would be removed in the removal step.**

 Relevant options:

 - paths (positional)
 - `-r` recurse
 - `-p` progress
 - `-v` verbose
 - `-f` found_duplicates_csv_filepath

 2. Remove

 Running this command with verbose mode on will log the removal steps.
 Running it with verbose off completely skips removal.

 - `-d` dry_run
 - `-r` recurse